-The state of the s 2 Section A (20 marks) Section A (20 marks) Answer all questions in this section.
-The study by Loftus and Palmer on eyewitness testimony: Bride 1 From the study by Loftus and Palmer on eyewitness testimony: S. COM (a) Describe one conclusion from either experiment 1 or experiment 2.
+474 2 2.0 Section A (20 marks) 2 Section A (20 marks) Answer all questions in this section. bridge 1 From the study by Loftus and Palmer on eyewitness testimony: Com (a) Describe one conclusion from either experiment 1 or experiment 2.
 [2] (b) Suggest how this conclusion can be applied to everyday life.
 [2] 2 From the study by Freud on little Hans: (a) Describe one piece of qualitative data.
 [2] (b) Outline one strength of the qualitative data in this study.
 [2] 3 The study by Gardner and Gardner on Washoe used the longitudinal method. (a) Describe what is meant by longitudinal method.
 [2] (b) Outline one strength of using the longitudinal method in this study.
-[2] 4 In Piliavin, Rodin and Piliavin's study (subway Samaritans) they concluded the results were due to a cost-benefit analysis. (a) Describe two benefits of helping for the participants in the study.
+[2] 4 In Piliavin, Rodin and Piliavin's study (subway Samaritans) they concluded the results were du a cost-benefit analysis. ue to (a) Describe two benefits of helping for the participants in the study.
 [2] (b) Suggest why this study is not reductionist.
-[2] 5 e study by Thigpen and Cleckley (multiple personality disorder) tests and equipment v to collect data from Eve. vere (a) Identify one physiological measure and one psychological measure used in the study.
+[2] 5 In the study by Thigpen and Cleckley (multiple personality disorder) tests and equipment used to collect data from Eve. were (a) Identify one physiological measure and one psychological measure used in the study.
 [2] (b) Explain one difficulty with the psychological measure used in the study.
 [2]